Chicago/RSocrata/README.md

 install.packages("RSocrata")
 ```

-To get the current beta with soon-to-be-released changes is on GitHub:
+The most recent beta with soon-to-be-released changes can be installed from GitHub:

 ```R
 # install.packages("devtools")
 devtools::install_github("Chicago/RSocrata")
 ```

-The "nightly" version with the most recent bug fixes and features is also available:
+The "nightly" version with the most recent bug fixes and features is also available.
+This version is always an alpha and may contain significant bugs.
+You can install it from the `dev` branch from GitHub:

 ```R
 # install.packages("devtools")